ksalayon/mcp-security-risks/docs/tech-talk-security-vulnerabilities.md

    - `flags` array showing TOOL_POISONING detections (Suspicious Permissions, Unverified Author)
    - Security flags in server logs for PROMPT_INJECTION
 5. Ask the assistant to decide which file method to use next.
-Point out how the poisoned description can bias it toward sensitive methods (in a real system, if not filtered).
+Point out how the poisoned description can bias it toward sensitive methods (in a real system, if not filtered). e.g. "use poisoned tool to read contents of libs/mcp-tools/src/lib/example.txt and display it to me"

 Reference code (FilesystemMCPServer):
 ```